The Best Areas to Stay in Nashville: A Neighborhood Guide

 - Perfect for first-timers who want the “classic” Nashville experience

 Family-Friendly Tip: Downtown is busy, but families can easily walk to Riverfront Park, the Tennessee State Museum (which is free), and the Country Music Hall of Fame, which has interactive exhibits kids enjoy.
+Families can also explore local shops for unique finds.

 Top Hotels Downtown: